 Based on R. L. Stine’s book series, ‘Fear Street Part 1: 1994‘ is a slasher film written by Phil Graziadei and Leigh Janiak.
 The Leigh Janiak directorial centers upon the tiny town of Shadyside, which is getting a lot of media attention for a series of brutal slayings that have shaken many people.
-While the fear of the unknown paralyzes many people, a brave girl accompanied by her friends set out on a mission to confront the dark forces that have posed problems for the town for centuries now.
+While the fear of the unknown paralyzes many people, a brave girl, accompanied by her friends, sets out on a mission to confront the dark forces that have posed problems for the town for centuries now.
 Feel free to check out the movie here.

 5. Apostle (2018)

-Thomas Richardson decides to go to a remote island to look for his abducted sister who has been kidnapped by a very strange religious cult there.
-Knowing the dangerous consequences of this Thomas is determined to rescue his sister from the wrath of the sinister cult.
-Soon Thomas begins to scorch the deepest secrets of the cult and makes them regret luring him into their mess.
-Anyone who is a fan of watching weird religious cult practices without indulging too much into a particular religion then you should definitely give this one a chance.
+Thomas Richardson decides to go to a remote island to look for his abducted sister, who has been kidnapped by a very strange religious cult there.
+Knowing the dangerous consequences of this, Thomas is determined to rescue his sister from the wrath of the sinister cult.
+Soon, Thomas begins to scorch the deepest secrets of the cult and makes them regret luring him into their mess.
+Anyone who is a fan of watching weird religious cult practices without indulging too much in a particular religion should give this one a chance.
 You may watch it here.

 Read More: Best Revenge Movies on Netflix

-When four friends (Luke being one of them) get together to pay their tribute to their dead friend, they decide to hike down a forest.
-But soon, they get lost in the thick dense forest and unknowingly start to drift towards a direction where they’re followed by an evil ancient presence that has been lurking in that part of the forest since ages.
+When four friends (Luke being one of them) get together to pay tribute to their dead friend, they decide to hike down a forest.
+But soon, they get lost in the thick, dense forest and unknowingly start to drift towards a direction where they’re followed by an evil ancient presence that has been lurking in that part of the forest for ages.
 The witch-like monster that haunts them will surely give you the chills.
-The only problem most people have this one is the ending which isn’t all that bad either.
+The only problem most people have with this one is the ending, which isn’t all that bad, either.
 Don’t go on the low rating; watch it to experience a spooky psychological horror thriller.
 You can stream the movie here.

 Read More: Best Survival Movies on Netflix